Information and advice

 When horse riding in the New Forest you are bound to encounter some, if not all, types of livestock (cows, donkeys, pigs, ponies and sheep) that roam freely throughout the New Forest.
 Please be aware they are present and keep your distance, please do not touch or feed them.

-From April until July New Forest Stallions are let out onto the forest to breed with the mares.
+April - July New Forest Stallions are let out onto the forest to breed with the mares.
 The New Forest Stallions tend to be found with herds of mares.
 Please keep away from the stallions and in particular do not get amongst the mares when there is a stallion with them or between a stallion and his mares.